 - Cost.
 Premiums for a PPO plan are higher than premiums for an HMO plan.
 The same is true of deductibles and copays for members.

 - Network reach.
 Unlike a PPO, which expands the number of providers across multiple networks, HMOs can be limited in that respect.
-"An HMO is usually limited to a geographic region or state and, in some cases, to certain facilities or medical systems," said Jason Pastrano, a partner at Brio Benefit Consulting.
+“An HMO is usually limited to a geographic region or state and, in some cases, to certain facilities or medical systems,” said Jason Pastrano, co-founder and partner at Brio Benefit Consulting.

 - Extent of coverage.
 A member of a PPO plan is covered for care received from an out-of-network provider, albeit at a lower rate than for care received from an in-network provider.
 An HMO plan only offers coverage for care received from an in-network provider, except in an emergency.